Khabat/tug/README.md

-# Product Management System (Assessment for TUG)
+# Product Management System (PMS): Assessment for TUG

 ## Overview
 The Product Management System API is a tool for managing products and companies.
 Each company can only have one associated product.
 I have designed this application for assessment purposes and have included other key features, such as logging, exception handling.
-I have also implemented category and subcategory services partially.
+PMS contains also  a partial implemention of category and subcategory services.

 ## Features